Oakland Institute

 The Oakland Institute is a progressive think tank founded in 2004 by Anuradha Mittal.
 It is headquartered in Oakland, California.

 Mission and areas of focus

 Since 2011, the Institute has investigated land investment deals in developing countries, particularly where there are questions about transparency, fairness, and accountability.

 The Oakland Institute's mission is to "increase public participation and promote fair debate on critical social, economic, and environmental issues in both national and international forums".
 The institute works in coalitions and networks to strengthen social movements, especially in partnership with grassroots constituencies such as faith-based organizations, farm workers, immigrant rights groups, black farmers, and international proponents of food sovereignty and trade justice.
-One of the Institute's strongest commitments is to "elevate people's voices," holding that each of its projects is underlied by the voiced concerns of impacted communities.
+One of the Institute's strongest commitments is to "elevate people's voices," holding that each of its projects is underlay by the voiced concerns of impacted communities.

 The Oakland Institute categorizes its work into the following program areas: